-L: T: P(Hrs/Week): 0:0:2 SEE Marks : 50 Course Code: UI21HS211EH Credits: 1 CIE Marks: 30 Duration of SEE:3 Hours
+L: T: P(Hrs/Week): 0:0:2 SEE Marks : 50 Course Code: UII21HS211EH Credits: 1 CIE Marks: 30 Duration of SEE:3 Hours

 COURSE OUTCOMES COURSE OBJECTIVES On completion of the course, students will be able to 1.
 Learn the speech sounds, parts of speech and distinguish between vowel and consonant sounds in the English language to reduce mother tongue influence when speaking English.
-Understand and follow the rules in debates, group discussions, interviews.
-1. Speak well using 'generally acceptable English' in terms of pronunciation and use of diction.
+Understand and follow the rules in debates, group discussions, 1.
+Speak well using 'generally acceptable English' in terms of pronunciation and use of diction.
 2. Participate effectively in group discussions, public speaking, debates (formal and informal).
-3. Analyse, evaluate and infer 3.
-Develop reading skills and analyse various text types. meaning from different types of texts.
+3. interviews.
+Develop reading skills and analyse various text types.
+3. Analyse, evaluate and infer meaning from different types of texts.